thycotic/ss-docs/troubleshooting/troubleshooting-connection-errors-linux/index.md

 2. In the example command set for the section, when the heartbeat runs, the associated  account ($[1]$USERNAME) authenticates, logs into the remote SSH device, and runs:

-   1. `su $USERNAME` (sets the active account to that in the secret)
+   1. `su $USERNAME` (The username from the secret)

-   1. `$CURRENTPASSWORD` (provides the current password for that account)
+   1. `$CURRENTPASSWORD` (The password which the password should have been changed to)

-   1. `whoami` (returns the name of the active user, which indicates the su command and the provided parameters worked).
+   1. `whoami` (Returns the name of the active user, which indicates the su command and the provided parameters worked).
 This test checks that the returned username is the same as the username field in the secret.
 If it is not, the heartbeat fails.

+   1. `CHECKFOR $USERNAME` (Checks if the ‘whoami’ returns the username field from the secret.
+If it does not, an error is thrown and the heartbeat fails)

    > **Note:** Some of the command sets run by the "Verify Passwords Changed Test Action" button are empty.
 In that case, the test authenticates with the provided username and password, and if that is successful, so is the heartbeat.
-That is, the heartbeat uses the secret's own account ($USERNAME) and value to connect, rather than those of an associated secret.
+That is, the heartbeat uses the secret's own account (`$USERNAME`) and value to connect, rather than those of an associated secret.

    > **Note:** If the RPC is set up to use an associated secret but the secret does not have one, the secret fails to rotate and throws an error.

    > **Note:** For more on how SS interprets what values to supply your custom script from the secrets involved, see [Editing Custom Commands](../../remote-password-changing/custom-password-changers/editing-custom-commands/index.md) and the [Remote Password Changing Guide](https://thycotic.force.com/support/s/article/SS-Remote-Password-Changing-Guide) (KBA).

+   > **Note:** The heartbeat above is designed to authenticate with a non-privileged associated secret and use that account to connect to the Unix machine because root accounts are often unable to authenticate directly.
+Then, several commands are run to check if root can be successfully switched to.
+If this fails, the heartbeat fails.

 3. When you click the Verify Password Changed Commands **Test Action** button, the commands cannot read the fields from a secret or associated secret because when setting up the password changer no specific secret is calling it.
-Instead, for the test only, you must manually provide the input parameters from your secrets.
-When you click the button a popup appears for you to do just that:
+Instead, for the test only, you manually provide the input parameters from the secret and associated secrets involved with the RPC.
+For example, the `$USERNAME` field refers to the user on the secret that you are trying to change.
+Whereas `[1][1]USERNAME` refers to the first associated secret linked to that secret.

+1. When you click the button a popup appears for you to do just that:

     ![image-20200925105255827](images/image-20200925105255827.png)